-According to the Veg Map, the Loxton Wind Energy Facility 3 footprint falls largely within the Eastern Upper Karoo vegetation type, with a small extent of Upper Karoo Hardeveld and Bushmanland Vloere present in the northeast of the site (Figure 2).
-However, the site verification and field assessment indicates that the extent of Upper Karoo Hardeveld is far greater than mapped and that the areas of Bushmanland Vloere are in fact more closely allied with the Southern Karoo Riviere vegetation type.
+According to the Veg Map, the Loxton Wind Energy Facility 1 footprint falls entirely within the Eastern Upper Karoo vegetation type (Figure 3).
+However, the field assessment indicates that there are areas of Upper Karoo Hardeveld within the site associated with the rocky hills present as well as Southern Karoo Riviere along the major drainage lines of the site.
 These different vegetation types are illustrated and described below.
-A full plant species for the site was developed and is provided in the plant species compliance statement for the Loxton WEF 3.
+A full plant species for the site was developed and is provided in Annex 1.
 More than 250 plant species were encountered within the site during the field assessment, which indicates the relatively favourable conditions at the time of the sampling.
 Of relevance to the current study, is that none of the vegetation types present within the site are threatened and all of them are still largely intact and have not experienced a large degree of transformation to date.
 The Southern Karoo Riviere vegetation type has experienced the highest degree of transformation and as estimated 12% has been lost to transformation for crop production.
 This loss is however not evenly distributed and the areas of extensive floodplains have been particularly impacted and as this is also the habitat associated with Riverine Rabbit, there has a disproportionate influence on this species with the result that any further habitat loss in these areas is considered highly undesirable.

 Figure 3.
-The national vegetation map (SANBI 2018 Update) for the Loxton WEF 3 and surrounding area.
+The national vegetation map (SANBI 2018 Update) for the Loxton 1 WEF and surrounding area.

 Figure 4.
-Typical landscape present within the Loxton WEF 3 study area, corresponding with the Eastern Upper Karoo vegetation type.
+Typical landscape present within the Loxton 1 WEF study area, corresponding with the Eastern Upper Karoo vegetation type.

 Figure 5.
-Riparian area within the Loxton Wind Energy Facility 3 with vegetation that can be considered allied with the Southern Karoo Riviere vegetation type.
+Riparian area within the Loxton Wind Energy Facility 1 with vegetation that can be considered allied with the Southern Karoo Riviere vegetation type.

 Figure 6.
-Typical example of a dolerite ridge from within the Loxton WEF 3 site, corresponding with the Upper Karoo Hardeveld vegetation type.
+Typical example of a dolerite ridge from within the Loxton 1 site, corresponding with the Upper Karoo Hardeveld vegetation type.